-In 2019, there was a foreign man residing in Nigeria who complained about some of the challenges he faced in obtaining Nigeria citizenship despite her marriage to a Nigerian lady.
+In 2019, there was a foreign man residing in Nigeria who complained about some of the challenges he faced in obtaining Nigerian citizenship despite her marriage to a Nigerian lady.

 The law that makes provision for foreigners to become a citizen of Nigeria is called the Nationality Law.